steliospaps/investment-portfolio/README.md

 Market orders should be also minimal as charges can accumulate on the control account. (settlement costs where no netting is taking place)
 ## accounts cross
-if an account is selling and another is buying they can transact with each other.
+If an account is selling and another is buying they can transact with each other.
+The price of that transaction if fixed at the mid of the best quote Buy and best quote Sell.
+This will not change even of trading on those quotes is refused.
+If no trading takes place and we abort, the crossing trade will not take place.
 ## net sell before net buy
 Sell on the market before buying, so that any slippage will not leave us short.